 The football team’s performance was reaching a high but something new was developing for No. 104 ‘P’ Flight.

 On 6th October the Flight carried out an order to deflate all balloons and the next day all the deployed balloon crews and their equipment were brought into Flight Headquarters.
 Over the next three days, equipment was checked, packed and returned to stores and Wing Equipment.
 From 11th to 20th October the Flight was preparing to leave the area where it had been for the last four months.

 On 29th October at 20.00, Flight Lieutenant Hendry attended a conference with Wing Commander Usher at No. 159 Balloon Wing.
 The next morning at 09.00, Flight Lieutenant Hendry left with an advance party to report to U.S. 1st Army Headquarters.

-After a few weeks on their special assignment with the Americans at Aachen, No. 104 ‘P’ Flight became one of No. 974 ‘P’ Balloon Squadron’s flights when 974 Squadron re-formed and returned to the continent to give balloon protection along the Scheldt Estuary, near Antwerp.
+After their special assignment with the Americans at Aachen, No. 104 ‘P’ Flight became one of No. 974 ‘P’ Balloon Squadron’s flights when 974 Squadron re-formed and returned to the continent to give balloon protection along the Scheldt Estuary, near Antwerp.